aerospike-community/aerospike-graphite/README.md

 Add the asgraphite monitoring commands to `/etc/rc.local` to automatically start monitoring after a server restart.

+### Authentication

+You can specify User and Password for authentication via the -U/--user and -P/--password parameters.
+The Password is also an interactive prompt if you leave it empty.

+If this is not preferable, you can also specify a credentials file with -c/--credentials-file.
+It is a simple 2 line file, with the username and password on each line, in that order.
+With this method, the credentials file can be secured via other means (eg: chmod 600) and prevent snooping.

 ## Dependencies
 - python 2.6+